jkwill87/gryph-display-panel/readme.md

 ![finding active net facility ids](_readme/find_fid.png)

+### Finding Active Net Workstation IDs

+Open cookie management in your browsers web developer tools.
+This will vary based on your browser, Google is your friend here.
+Delete any cookies under `anprodca.active.com` .
+This will log you out if you were previously logged in.
+Navigate to the [Assign Workstation](https://anprodca.active.com/uofg/servlet/processAssignWorkstation.sdi).
+Login, select a workstation, and note the value of the `uofg_workstation_id` cookie.
+Repeat for each workstation you're interested in. **Note:** `uofg_workstation_id` is only set when you login and initially set your workstation so you need to clear your cookies and log in again for each workstation.

 #### Setting Default Settings

 You are able to configure the default and fallback options for GDP in `data/settings.json` .
 These are loaded by default when the system is powered or when cookies are cleared.